-Reducing the Effects of Trauma to Improve Community Health
+Easing the Effects of Childhood Trauma

 Like adults, children get stressed.
 But when children experience severe or prolonged adversity such as physical abuse or extreme poverty, the impact can damage their developing brains and harm their lifelong health and well-being.